banramlo/banramlo.github.io/_posts/2021-05-28-Hardness of approximation.md

 use_math: true
 ---

-MAX-E3SAT is a problem that finds a truth value assignment that satisfies the maximum number of clawes for a given a set of claw which contains exactly three literals.
+MAX-E3SAT is a problem that finds a truth value assignment that satisfies the maximum number of clauses for a given a set of clause which contains exactly three literals.

-MAX-2SAT is a problem that finds a truth value assignment that satisfies the maximum number of clawes for a given a set of clawes which contains at most two literals.
+MAX-2SAT is a problem that finds a truth value assignment that satisfies the maximum number of clauses for a given a set of clauses which contains at most two literals.

 Then there exists a $\frac{7}{8}$-approximation algorithm for MAX-E3SAT problem.

 Proof is like follow.
-If you see all of the clawes and count the existance of each literals and complementary of literals.
+If you see all of the clauses and count the existance of each literals and complementary of literals.
 Then, we can pick at least half of them to be satisfied by pick $x_i$ or $\overline{x_i}$.
-Then, we can cover at least $\frac{7}{8}$ of them because we have three literals for one clawes.
+Then, we can cover at least $\frac{7}{8}$ of them because we have three literals for one clauses.

 Then, P=NP if there exists a $(\frac{7}{8} + \epsilon)$-approximation algorithm for MAX-E3SAT problem for all constant $\epsilon > 0$.